morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 I am now fairly confident to say that one cannot predict a potential FIDE rating from his online ratings.
 Well, one can, but the range is just too large for that prediction to be useful.

 Sorry fellow chess players: if you want to assess your skill level in "over the board" tournaments you'll have to play a few of them!

-## Which chess openings are best for beginners?
-Grandmasters?

-*Link to Hikaru Nakamura's video series about chess opening tier lists + introduction comments*

-### Completing the dataset: Graph Sampling.

-### A data scientist's chess opening tier list!

-*[In progress]*